-The first 3 octets which are in blue are the “network” part of this IP address.
+The first three octets which are in blue are the “network” part of this IP address.
 The red part is for “hosts”.
-So we can use the last octet (octet or byte is the same thing) for our hosts to give them an unique IP address.
+So we can use the last octet (octet or byte is the same thing) for our hosts to give them a unique IP address.

 The following computers will be in the same network:

 As you can see their “network” part is the same.

 A computer with 192.168.2.1 is not in the same network since its “network” part is different, it’s 192.168.2.X compared to 192.168.1.X.